 In cases where the most vital parts of the body are lacking or are damaged like congenital atrophy of kidneys, some cases after the surgical removal of the organs, etc, palliation is the only possible method.

 For example: In cases where the thyroid gland is removed either partially or in total because of any malignant conditions, a cure cannot be achieved, as the patient is lacking the organs to be stimulated.

-- In the most urgent cases, where there is a danger to life and no time for the homeopathic remedy to act.
+- In the most urgent cases, where there is a danger to life and no time for the homoeopathic remedy to act.

-- Sudden accidental cases resulting in the life-threatening state of the patient, for example, asphyxia, suspended animation from lightening, suffocation, freezing, drowning, etc.
+- Sudden accidental cases result in a life-threatening state of the patient, for example, asphyxia, suspended animation from lightening, suffocation, freezing, drowning, etc.